tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Diversification – capital misallocation may reduce future earnings.
 Board of Directors’ is better off returning cash to shareholders.
   - Long Term Growth Rate – has company kept up with growth rate momentum in recent years?
 Is it slowing/speeding?
   - Long Term Holding – how did it fare during previous recessions / market correction?
+  - check for unrelated acquisitions that may reduce earnings in the future

 - ***Portfolio Allocation %***
   - 10-20% Allocation, in order to moderate risks in portfolio full of Fast Growers and Turnarounds.